Milkdown/website/docs/guide/interacting-with-editor.md

 </div>
 ```

-Then we can use it as defaultValue with a `type` specification:
+Then we can use it as a defaultValue with a `type` specification:

 ```typescript
 import { defaultValueCtx } from '@milkdown/core';